- As a private institution, Vanderbilt University offers the same tuition rates to all students regardless of state residency.

 - Online graduate students participate in extensive real-world application of their course content, including immersion events at the Nashville campus, internship field experiences, and capstone projects.

-- Among Vanderbilt's alumni include two U.S. Vice Presidents, multiple Pulitzer Prize and Emmy Award winners, and six Nobel Prize laureates, with awards bestowed in physiology or medicine, chemistry, and a Nobel Peace Prize.
+- Vanderbilt University notable alumni include two U.S. Vice Presidents, multiple Pulitzer Prize and Emmy Award winners, and six Nobel Prize laureates, with awards bestowed in physiology or medicine, chemistry, and a Nobel Peace Prize.

 When founder Cornelius Vanderbilt provided the initial $1 million investment required to create the university in 1873, he had never visited the South, but held hope that his funds, through the university's work, would help heal the divisional wounds of the Civil War.
 Today, Vanderbilt houses students from across the nation at its 330-acre campus in Nashville.
 In 2017, Vanderbilt's Peabody College launched two 100% online programs to complement a large suite of individual online courses: a master of education in human development counseling and a doctor of education in leadership and learning in organizations.